juicetinliu/Team-Selenium/README.md

 # Team-Selenium

-This is a Repository for all code and arduino elements that are created
+This is a Repository for all code and arduino elements that are created by the Intelligence Design Sub Team